-3 Important Things To Remember When You Feel Like Your Relationship Won't Make It
+What If My Relationship Ends?
+3 Things To Remember If You Feel It Might

 Yes, the rumor is definitely true: Relationships can be difficult.
 It's weird.
 Sometimes, you feel like you've met the person of your dreams, and then other times, you can stare at the exact same person across the table and want to plot their murder.